-If you have questions about the J-1 Exchange Visitor Program, please utilize the link below to schedule an appointment with a J-1 Advisor.
+If you have questions about the J-1 Program, please utilize the e-mail below to schedule an appointment with a J-1 Advisor.

 The ISSS office provided excellent support throughout the J-1 process, making the transition smooth and worry-free.
 My time at TXST left me with not only meaningful scientific outcomes but also lasting friendships and unforgettable memories.